Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/DONE - I2204 Imperative Programming/5 # Files/4 @ Character IO Functions.md

 ```c
 char *fgets(char *s, int n, FILE *stream);
 ```
-copies at most `n-1` files into s and returns s a null character is written immediately after the last character read into the array. returns `NULL` if failed
+copies at most `n-1` characters into s and returns s a null character is written immediately after the last character read into the array. returns `NULL` if failed
 ## `getc()`